e-sr/moonboard/doc/BUILD-WALL.md

 Your best option is to keep all the rows but reduce the spacing between rows.
 This means you can do all the problems listed on the website but they will be at a slightly easier grade."
 [Forum Post](https://www.mountainproject.com/forum/topic/109397643/moon-board-modifications).

 Instead of missing options of more routes etc I choose a spacing of 17cm between the holds and add a horizontal 18th row.
+The frame comprises the 18th row and a mount for my hangboard, as well as the rings.

 ## Material choice
-After considering the various obvious options I came across the standard “Baudiele”.
+After considering the various obvious options for the wood construction, I came across the standard “Baudiele”.
 It is available in 300 x 20 x 4 cm (400 cm is also common).
 They are cheap, very portable, widely available and thick enough to not need a framing construction.
 So I came across the final design.

 ![Design](front.png)

+### Screws
 The screws for the climbing holds must be longer (consider 4cm depth of the holes).
 A good choice are 6cm length for small and 8 cm length for big holds.
+For the largest holds I had to go for 10cm.

 ## Rough Materials List